 The botanical name for Zucchini is Cucurbita pepo.
 The reason it is so popular not only in our Community, but more widespread, is mainly due to the fact that people love to grow their own veggies and that Zucchini has some of the most delicious recipes around.

-We have a popular post on our site for a Zucchini Fritters Recipe and it is a hit every time we share it.
 When you plant zucchini you can look forward to producing a decent amount of delicious squash.
 So how do you plant zucchini and zucchini squash in your garden?
 We’ve found some great information to help you on your way.

 It’s important that your zucchini is planted in an area where it will receive at least 10 hours of direct sunlight daily.
 They are also well suited to trellis or vertical planting if you are limited on space.